9 Ways to Win with B2B Social Media

 Make a great first impression.

 B2B social media isn’t likely to turn your sales funnel into a magical portal that transforms every visit into revenue-generating love at first sight.
-It can, however, provide some momentum as potential leads flow through that funnel.
 Since broad swaths of the population are hanging out on Facebook, Twitter, and LinkedIn, it’s not a bad place for them to catch their first glimpse of your brand.
 When you keep showing up in conversations relevant to them, brand recognition will increase.

 Reduce marketing expenses.